 3:25 – 3:30 pm: An Aftercare teacher picks up students in the 6 to 9 classrooms and escorts them to Aftercare.
 Students in the 9 to 12 classroom walk directly from their classroom to Aftercare.

 3:30 – 3:40 pm: Students put away their belongings and eat a snack.
 Students bring their own snack daily, following the school’s guidelines as outlined in the Parent Handbook.
 Please remember that our school is nut-free, including peanut butter, and that we discourage sugary snacks.

-3:40 – 3:45 pm: A short meeting is conducted with the students to let them know about the planned activities for the given day.
+3:40 – 3:45 pm: A short meeting is conducted with the students to let them know about the planned activities for the day.
 This meeting also provides an opportunity to address particular questions and concerns.

 5:30 pm: Students who have yet to be picked up will be escorted to the main office.
 A late pickup fee of $1/minute will be charged.
-You will be asked to sign-out all students.
+You will be asked to sign-out students.
 Identification will be required for all pick-ups.
 Please make sure that anyone picking up your student is also listed in your Enrollment Agreement.

 Rules and Expectations